 Your website is about what you sell, your products and your services.
 Your blog is about what's in your heart.
 An excellent blog gives you the opportunity to go off track a little and be involved in your community.
 There are very few things with this strong a potential to help you build brand awareness.
 This is all about working to establish yourself as the photography expert in your community.
 It's a soft-sell approach, without getting in anybody's face.

 There's a bonus with today's Fast Food Friday Special...listen to the minute and a half "First Byte" that gives you a taste of what's coming and why it's so important!

-Draw an imaginary 3-5 mile circle around where you live.
-The whole idea is to build terrific content using businesses in your community.
-So many photographers complain about not having enough content and needing things to write about.
-Why not feature all your favorite places, starting with retail establishments.
+The whole idea with today's post is to build terrific content using businesses in your community.
+So many photographers complain about not having enough material and needing things to write about.
+Why not start featuring all your favorite places, starting with retail establishments?